| |

 The Episcopal Church of the Holy Trinity was founded in 1864 by the Rev. Stephen H. Tyng, Jr., a dynamic young churchman whose father, Dr. Stephen H. Tyng, was the rector of St. George's Church in Stuyvesant Square.

-The first church, designed in Victorian "cottage ornée" by the English-born Jacob Wrey Mould (1825-1886), was built on the northeast corner of Madison Avenue and 42nd Street.
-Mould was noted for his many contributions to the design and construction of New York's Central Park; he was also an avid pianist and organist, and employed his talent for language in translating numerous foreign opera librettos into English.
 As the city's population continued to move northward, Holy Trinity Church increased in numbers and soon outgrew its building.
 Rev. Tyng selected Leopold Eidlitz (1823-1908) to design a new church that would be a "theater with ecclesiastical details."
 Eidlitz, a Prague-born Jewish immigrant who trained in Vienna, had previously built the Romanesque St. George's Church, and would later receive commissions for Temple Emanu-El, the New York County ("Tweed") Courthouse, and the State Capitol in Albany.
 Completed on the same site in 1873, the new Holy Trinity Church was built in the High Victorian Gothic style and featured a prominent tower and steeple.
 Its interior was decorated with patterning in yellow, brown, red and blue, earning it the nickname of Church of the Homely Oilcloth.

 By the end of the 19th century, Holy Trinity Church was in decline, affected by the increasingly busy commercial interests in midtown and its location only a block from the first Grand Central Depot.
 An invitation in 1895 to merge with St. James' Church was accepted, and the church building was sold and demolished.
 St. James Church, located on Madison Avenue and 71st Street, was at the time supporting a Holy Trinity mission on East 83rd Street.
-Serena Rhinelander wished to donate a new settlement complex for the growing working-class area – as a memorial to her father and grandfather – by donating the midblock site on the south side of 88th Street between First and Second Avenues; she also donated the cost of designing and building a church complex.
+Serena Rhinelander wished to donate a new settlement complex for the growing working-class area — as a memorial to her father and grandfather — by donating the mid-block site on the south side of 88th Street between First and Second Avenues; she also donated the cost of designing and building a church complex.
 However, St. James Church could not accept her offer because they did not have the resources to maintain the church.
 It was decided that the maintenance money for the new Holy Trinity Mission would come from the sale of the Church of the Holy Trinity property.

+The present Church of the Holy Trinity, consecrated in 1899, was designed by J. Smith Barney of the New York firm of Barney and Chapman, who also designed the Grace Church mission on East 14th Street (now the Church of the Immaculate Conception), which has a similar open tower design.
+The Holy Trinity complex includes the church, St. Christopher's Parish House, a cloister, morning chapel, and rectory.
 The church interior was inspired by Litchfield Cathedral in England, and is noted for its octagonal apse, open-timbered ceiling, 17 stained-glass windows executed by Henry Holiday, and an unprecedented use of very dark terra cotta wainscoting designed to look like brownstone.
-The exterior, described as a 13th century French Gothic hybrid style, is built in a cruciform plan, and is faced with the same long and narrow iron-spot brick used at Carnegie Hall.
+The exterior, described as a 13th century French Gothic hybrid style, is built in a cruciform plan, and is faced with the same long and narrow iron-spot brick used on the exterior of Carnegie Hall.

 The tower, 20 feet square and 150 feet high, rises in the center of the complex.
 In the tower is a chime of ten bells, weighing from 500 to 1,500 pounds, which were cast in 1898 by Meneely & Co. of Troy, New York.
 The chime is manually played from the original chimestand located in the middle level of the tower, and was restored in 1995.
 Holy Trinity was granted full church status in 1951. |